palmerr23/SGTL5000/README.md

-# Arduino SGTL5000 2x2 CODEC control library for Pico
+# SGTL5000 2x2 CODEC control library for Arduino Pico

-A generic Arduino control library for the NXP SGTL5000 stereo channel CODEC.

 V1.0

+A generic Arduino control library for the NXP SGTL5000 stereo channel CODEC, specifically intended for use with Pico and Pico 2 processors under Arduino-Pico v5.30 or later.

 Ported from https://github.com/PaulStoffregen/Audio

 ## Compatibility

-This library has been tested with with the Arduino-Pico (V5.30) 16-bit I2S (left justified) driver in output-only and duplex modes.
+This library has been tested with with the Arduino-Pico (V5.30) 16-bit I2S (left justified) driver in output-only and duplex modes using a Version C Teensy Audio Board.

+44.1, 48 and 96kHz sample rates have been tested.

-It may work with other architectures, however I2S commands will likely differ.
+The code may work with other architectures and modes, however the platform's I2S commands will likely differ from those used in the example.

 ## I2S operation
 I2S mode is the default for single codecs, however TDM may be selected using the i2sMode argument.